test

 Their large boat ramp is designed to get even bigger boats into the water easily.
 The park boasts two modern fishing piers: one stretches into Tampa Bay, the other into the Gulf of Mexico.

 The north end of Mullet Key, the arrowhead shaped island where the park's camping is located, is the best spot for swimming.
 Surf is easy and the water is shallow here.
-Fort Desoto's beaches were voted "top beach" by Trip Advisor in 2008 and number one by Dr Beach in 2005.
+Fort Desoto's beaches were voted 'top beach' by Trip Advisor in 2008 and number one by Dr Beach in 2005.
 There is even a dog playground here.

 Another option here is to choose a nature friendly resort and stay closer to the central part of the county.
 Best Western Yacht Harbor Inn offers a lot of nature with plush accommodations.